errnair/wordpress-lamp/README.md

 This is primarily a LAMP installation (for CentOS), which installs Wordpress at the end of it.

+**Prerequisites:**
+- SSH and key-based authentication from the ansible machine to the remote server.
-**Prerequisites:** None.
-This was tested on a minimal CentOS-7 installation.
+- This was tested on a minimal CentOS-7 installation.
 **Installation:**
 - `sh start_install.sh`